tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Screen shot with the Probision an Azure AD Administrator for SQL Server highlighted.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image116.png "Review a security recommendation")

 ### Task 4: Use Compliance Manager for Azure

+>**Note**: You may need to additional permissions to run this portion of the lab.
+Contact your Global Administrator.

 1. In a browser, go to the Service Trust/Compliance Manager portal (<https://servicetrust.microsoft.com>).